htw-imi-wtat1/module-handbook/doc/sprint_08_api_jwt.md

-# Sprint 08 - Building an API
+# Sprint 08 - Building an API & Authorization

 As an example for the api and authorization within the api I implement 2 simple stories: